 To preserve the exact HTML formatting of an Evernote note, rather than converting to rich text format, you can choose File \triangleright Export Note... in Evernote and choose HTML as the format.
+(Note: This feature was removed in Evernote 10.)
 HTML files are not directly editable in EagleFiler, but you can use the Convert for Editing command to convert them to RTF at a later date.